It may be unexpected, but there’s more than one type of sleeping bag, and different ones work best for different situations.

 Rectangular sleeping bags are shaped like a mattress, so they’re bulkier due to the additional fabric, but they provide more room for movement.
 If you toss and turn a lot, then a rectangular sleeping bag is probably the best choice.

 Rectangular sleeping bags are better for car camping as they weigh more, so they’ll be more of a chore to carry while backpacking or walking to a campsite.

 Although they’re best for warm-weather camping, rectangular sleeping bags can add plenty of insulation and heat when it’s colder.
 However, you’re more likely to have cold spots in them, so keep that in mind.

 If you’re unsure of what I mean by insulation, you can read about how it works here.
 Insulation is most commonly discussed related to your house, but the premise applies to sleeping bags, too.

 Weight matters most if you’re backpacking or if you have to walk a long way to get to your site.
 When car camping, weight is always going to be less of an issue.

 If lightweight is what you need, then a mummy sleeping bag is best for you.

 Let’s take two bags from the same brand to compare their weight.

-I selected two from the same brand so it’s fair, and you can already see that the mummy bag weighs less.
-It weighs five pounds, and the rectanglular bag weighs almost 6 pounds.
+I selected two from the same brand, so it’s fair, and you can already see that the mummy bag weighs less.
+It weighs five pounds, and the rectangular bag weighs almost 6 pounds.